justmelnyc/react-soft-slider/README.md

 ## Usage

-`<Slider />` has a very limited logic, and essentially does two things: it positions the slider to the slide matching the `index` you passed as a prop, and it fires the function `onIndexChange` that will pass you the `index` matching the slide the user wants to set.
+`<Slider />` has a very limited logic, and essentially does two things:

+1. it positions the slider to the slide matching the `index` you passed as a prop
+2. when the user changes the slide, it will then fire `onIndexChange` that will pass you the new `index`.
 You will usually respond by updating the slider `index` prop:

 ```jsx
 import Slider from 'react-soft-slider'